bobcorn/connecting-rods-inspector/docs/README.md

-# Visual Inspection of Motorcycle Connecting Rods
+# Connecting Rods Inspection – Computer Vision system for the visual inspection of motorcycle connecting rods
 <p align="center">
   <img src="https://github.com/bobcorn/connecting-rods/blob/master/demo/gifs/rods.gif">
 </p>

-Computer Vision system for the visual inspection of motorcycle connecting rods.
 The system is able to analyse the dimensions of two different types of connecting rods to allow a vision-guided robot to pick and sort rods based on their type and dimensions.
-The two rod types are characterized by a different number of holes: Type A rods have one hole whilst Type B rods have two holes.
+The two rod types are characterised by the different number of holes: Type A rods have one hole, whilst Type B rods have two holes.

 ## Image characteristics
 ### Part 1